 “Your mathematics is perfect.
 But your physics is abominable.”

-Three years later, when the expansion of the universe was physically established by Edwin Hubble (1889-1953) by observing the relative distances of close and distant galaxies, Einstein, like a true scientist, ate his words and congratulated Lemaitre.
+Three years later, when the expansion of the universe was physically established by Edwin Hubble (1889-1953) by observing and comparing the relative distances of close and distant galaxies, Einstein, like a true scientist, ate his words and congratulated Lemaitre.
 The theory of expansion of the Universe was also proposed by Alexander Friedmann (1888-1925) of Russia in 1922.
-Edwin himself was not absolutely sure that his measurement of relative distances between glaxies was a proof of the expansion of the universe, but the mathematical derivations of Lemaitre and Friedmann had nailed it before.
-Unfortunately, the young Friedmann could not witness the acceptance of the expansion theory by Einstein – Friedmann died of typhoid at the young age of 37.
-The expansion solved many problems that vexed great minds such as that of Isaac Newton . who, in the absence of data that is available to science now, believed that God kept making periodic adjustments to stop collapse of the universe.
+Hubble himself was not absolutely sure that his measurement of relative distances between glaxies was a proof of the expansion of the universe, but the mathematical derivations of Lemaitre and Friedmann had nailed it before.
+Unfortunately, the young Friedmann could not witness the acceptance of the expansion theory by Einstein – he died of typhoid at the young age of 37.
+The expansion solved many problems that vexed great minds such as that of Isaac Newton who, in the absence of data that is available to science now, believed that God kept making periodic adjustments to stop collapse of the universe.
 Many years after Einstein and Lemaitre were long gone. the Hubble Space Telescope launched by NASA in 1990 positively confirmed the theory of expansion.

 Fred Hoyle (1915-2001),